Why should you think about changing course towards a product-led growth strategy?

 Let's take LTV/CAC, for example.

 So how should you measure PLG instead?
+Which figures translate to a meaningful outcome?
 Here are some of the key metrics to keep an eye on.

 Number of products

-As you scale your PLG company, keep an eye on the number of products a customer uses.
+As you scale your PLG company and traverse the current market conditions, keep an eye on the number of products a customer uses.

 It all comes back to stickiness.